Affan2001/Heart_rate_monitor/README.md

 # Heart_rate_monitor
-This is the code for heart rate measuring from camera video.
+This is the code for heart rate measuring from camera.

 # Steps
 pip install -r requirements.txt